KeyboardKit/website/pages/open-source.md

 ## About

-KeyboardKit is an open-source library that can be used to build your own custom keyboards for iOS and iPadOS, using technologies like **Swift** and **SwiftUI**.
+KeyboardKit is an open-source library that can be used to build your own custom keyboards, using technologies like **Swift** and **SwiftUI**.

 KeyboardKit extends your keyboard extension with powerful features that can be used to create keyboards that mimic native iOS keyboards as well as completely custom keyboards.